Machine-Learning-for-Medical-Language/cnlp_transformers/CONTRIBUTING.md

    4. Type the new version number in the format “vX.Y.Z” in the “Find or create a new tag” field, and click “+ Create new tag: vX.Y.Z on publish”
    5. Click “Generate release notes” and edit as necessary
-   6. Make sure “Set as latest release is checked”
+   6. Make sure “Set as latest release” is checked
    7. Click "Publish"

 ### Building the documentation